-For Years 1 - 4, the Good to be Green system is used.
+For Years 1 - 4, and at staff discretion for Years 5 - 6, the Good to be Green system is used.
 Every child begins the day on 'Green'.
 Should a student behave in a way contrary to our Code of Conduct, they will be issued with a 'Stop and Think' card.
 Should this behaviour continue (or a student receives two Yellow Warning Cards in a day), they will be issued with a Red Card.
 Should cards be issued, the class teacher will write in the student's planner and / or contact the parent at the end of the school day.
 At the end of the day, the student returns to Green.

-Behaviour Guidance: 2023-2024 Years 1-4
+Behaviour Guidance: 2024-2025 Years 1-4